-Through the use of HTTP as communication protocol and by using only standard technologies on the client side (HTML, JavaScript and AJAX), which are supported by all commonly used, modern browsers (e.g. Mozilla Firefox beginning with Version 2 or Internet Explorer beginning with Version 7.0), it is possible to operate the Leuze webConfig tool on any internet-ready PC.
+Through the use of HTTP as communication protocol and by using only standard technologies on the client side (HTML, JavaScript and AJAX), which are supported by all commonly used, modern browsers (e.g. Mozilla Firefox beginning with Version 4, Internet Explorer beginning with Version 8.0 and Microsoft Edge), it is possible to operate the Leuze webConfig tool on any internet-ready PC.